 Carbon plays a very important role for all living beings.
 The amount of carbon in the earth’s crust is merely 0.02%, which is available in the form of minerals such as carbonates, hydrogen-carbonates, coal, and petroleum.
 The presence of carbon in the atmosphere of the earth is 0.03%, in the form of carbon dioxide.
 Almost all carbon compounds (except a few) are poor conductors of electricity.
 Two essential properties of Carbon are Catenation and tetravalency.
 Diamond and graphite both are formed by carbon atoms; however, the difference lies between them in the manner in which the carbon atoms are bonded to one another.
 In a diamond, each atom of carbon is bonded to four other carbon atoms and forms a rigid three-dimensional structure.
 In graphite, each atom of the carbon is bonded to three other carbon atoms in the same plane, which gives a hexagonal array.

 There is also a difference in some physical structures of diamond and graphite.
 Diamond is the hardest substance known whereas graphite is a smooth and slippery substance.
 Graphite is a good conductor of electricity whereas diamond is not.

 The saturated hydrocarbons are known as alkanes.
 The unsaturated hydrocarbons, which comprise one or more double bonds, are known as alkenes.
 The unsaturated hydrocarbons, which comprise one or more triple bonds, are known as alkynes.

-Organic Compound: Organic compounds are the one which is made up of c
+Organic Compound: Organic compounds are the one which is made up of carbon and hydrogen.

 Compounds of carbon are known as organic compounds.
 All organic compounds contain hydrogen along with carbon.
 Since they are fundamental organic compounds, they are also known as hydrocarbons.
 The study of carbon compounds such as hydrocarbons and their derivatives is called organic chemistry.